 I am currently a postdoc fellow at McGill University (until June 2024), in collaboration with NOAA and DFO, to study the diet composition of Southern Resident Killer Whales in the North-East Pacific Ocean.
 They are the world’s most endangered killer whale population, and identifying the exact proportion of chinook salmon vs. other potential prey will be key in improving our conservation efforts for the population.
 For this postdoc, I have already secured funding from the SeaDoc Society.

 PhD Research: Contaminants and feeding tracers in North Atlantic killer whales

-I just started the 4th year of my PhD program in the Natural Resource Sciences department at McGill University (Montréal, Québec).
-My PhD advisor is Dr. Melissa McKinney from McGill University and my co-supervisor is Dr. Robert J. Letcher from Carleton University / National Wildlife Research Center, Environment and Climate Change Canada.
+I completed my PhD in the Natural Resource Sciences department at McGill University (Montréal, Québec).
+My PhD advisor was Dr. Melissa McKinney from McGill University and my co-supervisor was Dr. Robert J. Letcher from Carleton University / National Wildlife Research Center, Environment and Climate Change Canada.